BillyDM/awesome-audio-dsp/README.md

 # Audio DSP Resources
-My curated list of audio Digital Signal Processing resources.
+My curated list of audio digital signal processing resources.
 New resources may be added in the future.
 Feel free to create a PR if you wish!

-## DSP textbooks
+## Textbooks

 - [`Designing Software Synthesizer Plug-Ins in C++`] and [`Designing Audio Effect Plugins in C++`] by Will Pirkle
   - Great beginner resource that teaches fundamental DSP concepts with examples.